zalmoxes-laran/ExtendedMatrix-doc/docs/stratigraphic_nodes.rst

 General background on stratigraphic units
 -----------------------------------------

 A stratigraphic unit in some academic scholarships is also known as locus or context.
 It indicates the result of an action that occurred at a specific moment in time.
 The result (the construction of a wall, the destruction of a roof, is the silt deposited on top of structures following a flood, the chemical change of surfaces due to a fire) in turn have a life span that ends with the moment it is defunctionalized (destroyed, abandoned, buried).
+It has a spatio-temporal nature: temporal persistence of a geometry in a given point in space.
+When the position change, the US will change its nature.

 Stratigraphic units that are of different types: real stratigraphic unit relating to something still existing or stratigraphically documented, documentary stratigraphic tip that the family of virtual stratigraphic units (relating to objects that no longer exist and need to be reconstructed).
 Abstract limits that are of different types: real stratigraphic unit relating to something still existing or stratigraphically documented, documentary stratigraphic tip that the family of virtual stratigraphic units (relating to objects that no longer exist and need to be reconstructed)